inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

   - can be created for any wireless technology which has symbol-level error models/accurate symbol-level model

-The neural network error model used in this showcase is a proof-of-concept, not a final version.
+The neural network based error model used in this showcase is a proof-of-concept, not a final version.
 Currently, it has several limitations, such as that it has been only tested with a fixed packet size.
 It is generally better than the analytical error models, but runs two times slower (as opposed to the symbol-level simulation which runs ten times slower).
 Here are some of the limitations:

 - It only works with fixed packet sizes
 - There is no reference model; this is just a showcase